2 Things Your Resume Should Be Doing

 -Created a time-reducing washing powder that allowed me to wash 50 loads of clothes and remove all tough stains in 6.5 hours

 -Identified and corrected dryer efficiency issues resulting in all 50 loads of clothes being dried in 7.5 hours

 -Ironed 40 loads of clothes in 2 hours which was not a requirement of my role and this led to my promotion to Chief Laundry Officer

 Which candidate would you want to call in for an interview?

 Here’s the point.
 You can list a bunch of stuff or you can deliver impact statements that show your next boss that you are passionate, hard-working, results-oriented, and you understand the KPIs (key performance indicators) because that’s probably how you’ll be measured in your new job.

 The rule of ONE SIZE FITS ALL is great for earrings and ponchos.
 That’s it.

 Resumes should not ever be considered ONE SIZE FITS ALL.
 Your one resume is not going to fit every job.
 If you’ve been working for a while, then you’ve acquired a lot of skills, but no one cares about everything you can do.
 I had an ironing job once.
 Unless I’m applying to iron someone’s clothes…WHO REALLY CARES?

 In high school, I spent 2 years working at Burger King.
 Coming from a sales background, though, I would apply to a sales job and highlight my ability to up-sell clients to value meals and add on desserts with every single client transaction.
-What sales person would care that I can make a freakin’ amazing Whopper with cheese?
+Would a salesperson care that I can make a freakin’ amazing Whopper with cheese?

 You see, your future manager has PAIN POINTS that he/she needs to alleviate.
 Your future manager isn’t looking to hire someone just for the fun of it.
 There are business goals that need to be met and your future manager’s team has goals that they need to meet.